-Judging by its ingredients alone, Wysong Archetype appears to be an above-average dry dog food.
+Judging by its ingredients alone, Wysong Archetype Burgers Dog Food looks like an above average dehydrated product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 Above-average protein.
-Above-average fat.
-And below-average carbohydrates as compared to a typical dry dog food.
+Near-average fat.
+And below-average carbs when compared to a typical dehydrated raw dog food.

 Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a raw product containing an abundance of meat.

-Wysong Archetype is a meat-based dehydrated raw dog food using a significant amount of chicken as its main source of animal protein, thus earning the brand 5 stars.
+Wysong Archetype Burgers Dog Food is a meat-based dehydrated raw product using a significant amount of beef and chicken as its main sources of animal protein, thus earning the brand 5 stars.